jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!Laura] Laura
 >"Use him to make us smarter" Like how the corpse of the third descender was used to make the *gnosis* aka knowledge.
 Like................ i'm cooking...
+>
+>**edit (post 4.7 aq)**
+>
+>Tbh yknow what.
+I still like the 3rd descender theory.
+Like.
+I know the timeline makes no logical sense but like let's be honest.
+What about Teyvat's timeline makes sense.
+I think there's a reason Skirk was the one to tell us about the third descender thing.
+Like maybe the sinners didn't use his *body*, because Dainsleif literally threw his body into a fucking tree hole.
+They used... something else.......

 > [!jillian]
 > okay yeah that does check out. the prince of light being the third descender makes a lot of sense — now i just wonder how he *got* here, and why he came.